 Here’s a more helpful definition from Wikipedia:

 If you’re having trouble grasping those definitions then check out the documentary Free Solo.
-On the surface it’s about a famous climber named Alex Honnold who free climbs (no ropes, safety equipment, and no fucks given for the uninitiated) El Capitán, a massive vertical rock face that will make your palms sweat just thinking about being out there with no safety equipment.
+On the surface it’s about a famous climber named Alex Honnold who free climbs (no ropes, safety equipment, and no fucks given) El Capitán, a massive vertical rock face that will make your palms sweat just thinking about being out there with no safety equipment.

 Alright, now we know what flow is, but how do we get there?
 Here are the eight major steps to achieving flow: